Skip to content

 Mr. Local History Archives - 1932 US Veterans Hospital - Lyons, NJ - #mrlocalhistory

-Opening in 1932 – The US Veterans Administration Medical Center in Lyons put Lyons on the map and changed the area forever.
+Opening in 1932, the US Veterans Administration Medical Center in Lyons put Lyons on the map and changed the area forever.

 Lyons Veterans Administration Hospital Celebrated with Cat’s Meow Wooden Collectible.
 The historic Lyons VA Hospital Collectible.
 Click Here to get yours.